ExpediaGroup/waggle-dance/README.md

 Due to the distributed nature of Waggle Dance using UDFs is not that simple.
 If you would like a UDF to be used from a federated metastore we'd recommend registering the code implementing it in a distributed file or object store that is accessible from any client (for example you could store the UDF's jar file on S3).
 See creating permanent functions in the [Hive documentation](https://cwiki.apache.org/confluence/display/Hive/LanguageManual+DDL#LanguageManualDDL-Create/Drop/ReloadFunction).

 ### Hive metastore filter hook
+You can configure a Hive filter hook via: `hive-metastore-filter-hook: filter.hook.class` This class needs to be on the classpath and can be an external jar.
+If so the command to run wd needs to be updated to ensure correct class loading this can be done by adding: -Dloader.path=<path_to_jar>
-The database calls `getDatabases` and `getAllDatabases`, as well as `getTableMeta` do not support having the provided filter applied at the moment, so their result will not be modified by the filter.
+Note: The database calls `getDatabases` and `getAllDatabases`, as well as `getTableMeta` do not support having the provided filter applied at the moment, so their result will not be modified by the filter.

 ## Building